vivekj11/windows-server-disk-monitoring/README.md

 Once the metrics are available, generate a csv report for a particular day/ month and place them in an s3 bucket.

-# Tool Selection
+## Tool Selection

 There are various tools available to do that and aws itself provides aws cloudwatch agent to pull the metrics and ingest them in cloudwatch.

 One specific requirement that the cloud watch does not fulfil is to get the disk utilization in GBs.
 I mean, it does give the disk utilization % but not the actual size of disk and the used size.
-Due to this limitation, I ahve used one more open source tool called windows_exporter.
+Due to this limitation, I have used one more open source tool called windows_exporter.

 Based on our requirement, we can choose any of them.

-#  Hands-on
+##  Hands-on

 I have dividied this lab in two catagories.